Many web page developers seem to think that if you build a website, people will visit. Unfortunately, life isn't quite so simple.

 With several billion pages on the Internet, the odds of someone bumping into yours is rather remote, unless it has good content, is well designed and adequately promoted.

-Web page promotion entails registering your URL with one or more search engines and portals.
+Web page promotion entails registering your URL with one or more search engines or web portals.

 There are literally hundreds of search engines in existence today.
-Although it is free to add your URL to some search engines, the registration effort does take time.
-Most major search engines now charge fees for registration.
+Although it is free to add your URL to most search engines, the registration effort can take effort.

 Search engines can be national, international, of subject specific.
-A few very large search engines, however, are used by most internet users on a regular basis.
+Most Internet users, however, use only two or three search search engines on a regular basis.
 You should certainly register your site with each of these.

 When building their database indexes, many search engines also consider meta tags.
-Meta tags are specified by the web page developer using HTML statements that are invisible to the visitor.
+Meta tags are specified by the website developer using HTML statements that are invisible to the visitor.
 Alternative spellings and synonyms of important words on your page should be included as meta "keywords".

-The web page developer can also specify a meta "description" which summarizes the page content.
-This descriptive text is used as the page summary in search engines.
-If a meta description has not been specified for your page, the robot or crawler will just select a few random lines of text from your page to be used as the page description.
+The website developer can also specify a meta "description" which summarizes the page content.
+This descriptive text is often used as the page summary in search engines.
+If a meta description does not exist for a page, the robot or crawler will select a few random lines of text from your page to be used as the page description.

 In summary, you should take advantage of meta tags and use them wisely.